raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_3.md

 If you find a Python library that you need for your experiment that is Python 2 only, please contact us and we will help you find an alternative approach.

+### Using additional Python libraries
+List of extra libraries installed on SD card image

+Some Python libraries may include functions that perform a web request to look-up some information or return a value that is dependent on time or location.
+Even though they may be very useful, these are not permitted (see Networking section below).

 ### Using the Sense HAT

 [[[rpi-sensehat-attach]]]